zhyu-lab/sccmp/README.md

-# scCNM
+# scCMP

-scCNM is a deep joint representation learning framework.
-The backbone of scCNM is a dual autoencoder that jointly processes single-cell copy number and point mutation data.
+scCMP is a deep joint representation learning framework.
+The backbone of scCMP is a dual autoencoder that jointly processes single-cell copy number and point mutation data.
 It fuses individual and commonality information among the two data modalities of the cells to identify cell subpopulations and clonal mutation patterns.